The Best Oven Settings for Baking Bread at Home

 Conventional (Top and Bottom Heat)

-This is the classic bread-baking setting.
-Heat comes from above and below, creating an even and steady bake.
+This classic bread-baking setting provides steady heat from above and below, giving you an even bake.
 It’s ideal for rustic loaves, sourdough, and artisan breads that need a strong rise and a well-developed crust.

 Fan / Convection

-Fan ovens circulate hot air around the cavity, which can speed up baking.
-However, they tend to dry dough out more quickly, so it’s best to lower the temperature by around 20°C compared with conventional baking.
-Fan settings can work well if you’re baking multiple loaves at once, as the air circulates evenly.
+Fan ovens circulate hot air throughout the cavity, which speeds up baking.
+Because this setting can dry dough out faster, lower the temperature by around 20°C compared with conventional baking.
+It’s a good choice when baking multiple loaves at once, as the airflow distributes heat evenly.

 Steam Baking

-If your oven has a steam function, use it.
-Steam keeps the dough surface moist during the initial rise, delaying crust formation and allowing for maximum oven spring.
-The result is bread with a crisp, glossy crust and a soft, open crumb.
+If your oven includes a steam function, it can greatly improve your results.
+Steam keeps the dough surface moist during the initial rise, delaying crust formation and allowing maximum oven spring.
+The outcome is bread with a crisp, glossy crust and a soft, open crumb.

 Pizza or Bread Mode (Specialist Functions)

-Some ovens include dedicated bread or pizza settings.
-These combine strong bottom heat with circulating air or steam to mimic professional baking conditions.
-If your oven has this option, it’s worth experimenting to see how your loaves improve.
+Some modern ovens feature dedicated bread or pizza settings that combine strong bottom heat with circulating air or steam.
+These modes help recreate professional baking conditions.
+If your oven offers them, experimenting can reveal noticeable improvements in rise and crust quality.

 Ideal Temperatures for Different Types of Bread

 Not all breads bake at the same temperature.
-A light white loaf, for example, needs a strong initial burst of heat, while enriched doughs benefit from a gentler bake to stop the sugar and butter from burning.
+A light white loaf needs a strong initial burst of heat, while enriched doughs benefit from a gentler bake to stop the sugar and butter from burning.
 Getting the oven temperature for bread right ensures a balanced rise, a cooked-through crumb, and the perfect crust.

 Below is a handy guide to the best oven temperatures for common types of bread: